-Invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS) and choose Adobe Drive 4.2 > Check In.
-(In Mac OS X, the Adobe Drive 4.2 menu is under More.)
+Invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS) and choose Adobe Drive > Check In.
 Enter comments for the version in the Check In dialog, then click OK.

 This method is especially useful when using non-Adobe files, such as Microsoft Word files.